ravindasenarath/aws-saa/README.md

   - Termination policies
     - `default` Useful when Spot allocation strategy evaluated before any other policy.
       - Priority provided for On-Demand vs Spot
-      - Oldest launch template unlexx instance use a launch configuration
+      - Oldest launch template unless instance use a launch configuration
     - `AllocationStrategy` Balance instace type within an ASG
     - `OldestLanuchTemplate` When launch template has changed
     - `OldestLaunchConfiguration` When Launch configuration has changed